-TRANSFER GUARANTEED MOTR LANG 103
+GUARANTEED MOTR LANG 103

+Prerequisite(s): READ 02 or Reading placement of ENGL 111.
 This is an introductory course in the Spanish language.
 Students learn beginning vocabulary and develop basic listening, speaking, reading, and writing skills in the present tense in Spanish.
 Students are given the opportunity to actively communicate in Spanish as much as possible.
 They also gain knowledge about Spanish-speaking countries and culture.
 Lecture 3 hours per week.
 F, SP, S

 SPAN 102 - Elementary Spanish II (3 cr.)
-OTRANSFER GUARANTEED